dtaht/bufferbloat-rfcs/sce/draft-morton-taht-tsvwg-sce.md

 ## Cubic

-Consider a TCP transport implementing CUBIC congestion control.
+Consider a TCP transport implementing a CUBIC-like congestion control.
 This presently exhibits exponential cwnd growth during slow-start, polynomial cwnd growth in steady-state, and multiplicative decrease upon detecting a single CE marking or packet loss in one RTT cycle.